JakeKurtz/noName/perlin_water_shader.md

 Continuation of my exploration of perlin noise.

 So after creating the bodies of water, I needed a way to give them "life".
-After some googling, I came across this [twitter post](https://twitter.com/TheRujiK/status/1208035937671884800) and thought it looked badass.
-So for the most part, that's what I was using for reference.
+After some googling, I came across this [twitter post](https://twitter.com/TheRujiK/status/1208035937671884800) and thought it looked pretty badass.
+So for the most part, that's what I was using for a reference.

-First things first was creating a way to calculate noise.
-I'm a lazy, naturaly, so instead of reinventing the wheel I found this [awesome resource](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83) for noise functions.
+First things first was creating a way to calculate simplex noise.
+I'm lazy naturaly, so instead of reinventing the wheel I found this [awesome resource](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83) for noise functions.

 This was the noise code that was used to generate the follwing image.